rkb-ocdty/sbe_gen/README.md

 * **Optional fields:** `presence="optional"` fields stay zero‑copy but
   gain `<field>_opt()` accessors that return `Option` based on the SBE null value for that primitive.
+* **Nested groups:** Groups inside groups are supported; iterators expose nested group views so you can walk the hierarchy without copying.
 * **Schema reflection:** Support for SBE primitives, enums, sets, composites, groups and variable‑length data.